Data Collection for Sustainability Ranking 2024 will open on 1 May 2023. Please look for an email from QS Rankings soon.

 To be eligible for this ranking in its current form the following condition was applied:

-To be included in this ranking, two further criteria were applied:
+To be included in the analysis for the ranking, two further criteria were applied:

 |1||Commitment to mitigate climate crisis||We have looked for evidence that a university has a policy or strategy on how they will mitigate the impact of their operations on the climate and the environment.
 From our experience, this typically takes the form of a standalone policy document, or a significant addition to their overall mission and strategy documents.|